auremoser/hasadna/README.md

-# Hasadna: Pollution Cartography + CartoDB
+# Hasadna: Pollution Mapping + CartoDB

 ### CONTENTS
 This repo contains "code checkpoints" for a workshop outlined [here]().